This post may contain affiliate links. Please read our disclosure.

 So I tend to gravitate towards fabric patches that Skin Grip provides.

 Some have suggested that I just add some Skin Tac Glue (an additional body adhesive) under some of the other patches to make them stick better.
-I guess I could do that, but why not choose one that will stick in a comfortable way by itself?
+I guess I could do that, but why not choose one that will stick comfortably by itself?

 Patch Ease of Use

-It clearly shouldn’t require an advanced degree to apply a CGM patch, but if you have 10 thumbs like I do or like to place the patch in places that are hard to reach (the back of my arm is my preferred placement), it can be a little tricky.
+It clearly shouldn’t require an advanced degree to apply a CGM patch, but if you have 10 thumbs like I do or like to place the patch in places that are hard to reach (like the back of the arm), it can be a little tricky.

 With some patches, it’s quite tricky to get the patch off the paper that protects the adhesive.
-Some patches even require that you remove the whole piece of paper before applying it to the skin.
+Some patches, like the Dexcom G7 overlay tape that comes in the box, even require that you remove the whole piece of paper before applying it to the skin.

 The issue with removing all of the paper is that now you have a floppy and VERY sticky patch, and the likelihood of just gluing the patch to itself is high (yes, I’ve done that more than once).